svanteschubert/msv-merge-project/README.md

       1. [msv-core/](https://maven.repository.redhat.com/ga/net/java/dev/msv/msv-core/2011.1-redhat-2/msv-core-2011.1-redhat-2-sources.jar)
       2. [msv-testharness/](https://maven.repository.redhat.com/ga/net/java/dev/msv/msv-testharness/2011.1-redhat-2/msv-testharness-2011.1-redhat-2-sources.jar)

 3. **Maven releases from Sun/Oracle**: There had been several releases from June 2009 to June 2013.
 Oracle official bought Sun at January 27, 2010, therefore only the first was by Sun.
-Most interesting are the 4 releases Oracle did 2013, which are not part of the GitHub fork from Kohsuke Kawaguchi.
-For instance, Oracle were adjusting the copyright header correctly to BSD license on the official Maven Central repository jared sources [please find the five 2013 releases from Oracle and the prior one made by KK's GitHub at ./docs/msv_oracle](./docs/msv_oracle).
+Most interesting are the 4 releases Oracle did 2013, which are not part of the GitHub fork from Kohsuke Kawaguchi and do NOT include the Java Generic Type handling and the Attribute default value feature.
+But most imporant, Oracle - as sucessor of Sun and Copyright owner - were adjusting the copyright header correctly to BSD license on the official Maven Central repository jared sources [please find the five 2013 releases from Oracle and the prior one made by KK's GitHub at ./docs/msv_oracle](./docs/msv_oracle).
 </br>***NOTE:*** The Java sources from the Maven source JAR and bash scripts to download, unload and normalize are at [./docs/msv_oracle](./docs/msv_oracle).
       1. [msv-core/](https://mvnrepository.com/artifact/net.java.dev.msv/msv-core) - full 9 releases including the two 2010 releases
       2. [msv-generator/](https://mvnrepository.com/artifact/net.java.dev.msv/msv-generator) - missing the two 2010 releases